 Having gone to the effort of installing a radon mitigation system, it is vital to ensure that it continues to operate effectively.
 As radon is constantly escaping from the ground, if the mitigation system stops running, indoor radon levels will increase once again.

-Radon sump fans do not contain a filter however they are drawing gas directly from the ground other debris can sometimes also be drawn into the pipework which can make the system noisy.
+Radon sump fans do not contain a filter however they are drawing gas directly from the ground and other debris can sometimes also be drawn into the pipework which can make the system noisy or clogged.

 We recommend that a ‘clean and check’ inspection is carried out every other year on the fan and pipework.
 Given that these systems are typically installed outside, it is less likely that building occupants will notice if the fan has stopped running for any reason, so it is important to proactively check this periodically.

 The second method of radon reduction, positive input ventilation (PIV), involves the installation of a special fan in an attic or loft or on the internal side of an external wall if a roof void is not present.